Links on Android Authority may earn us a commission. Learn more.

 - Lightroom plan ($9.99/mo): Lightroom, and 1 TB of cloud storage.

 Plenty of smaller photography essentials can help improve both your experience and image quality.
 Remember, photography is an art, and the way you feel while shooting can reflect in the final product.
-If you are uncomfortable, for example, you may want to change your camera strap.
+For example, if you are uncomfortable, you may want to change your camera strap.
 Otherwise, you won’t be giving your photos your best and might be complaining to yourself the whole time.

 Smaller accessories like cleaners, white balance cards, and remote triggers can help you fine-tune your images to reduce editing time or simply obtain more precise results.
-Some of these products make it possible to shoot images you couldn’t otherwise, such as an ND filter or a circular polarizer.
+Some of these products make it possible to shoot photos you couldn’t otherwise, such as an ND filter or a circular polarizer.
 Take a quick look at these recommendations to see if any can make it to your camera bag.

 Blackrapid Breathe Curve Camera Strap

 Straps included with cameras are usually very good, but those who want to change things up can get a third-party strap.
 Blackrapid camera straps offer great quality and a different style.
 Instead of hanging from your neck, these lock to your shoulder and keep the camera secure using the tripod screw.
 It’s not cheap, but it makes up for the price in quality and comfort.

 Camkix Microfiber Cleaning Cloths